 When I first heard the name of the country; I had to google it up as well.
 Some of my friends & family members even mistook it as Cape Town in South Africa.
 Interestingly initially I was not scheduled to fly as I usually had managed things from the office.
 But as we started to go into the details and with some of the key team members made unavailable to fly at the last minute, the signs were obvious that I had to fly to manage things onsite.

-Before that, I had to sit down with my wife to plan out on how she is going to take care of the tasks at home & offline payments that needed to handle when I am not around.
+Before that, I had to sit down with my wife to plan out how she is going to take care of the tasks at home & offline payments that needed to handle when I am not around.
 On the positive side, it was something that I looked forward to breaking the monotonous routine lately.

 Cape Verde was 9 hours difference behind Malaysia so communication with both the office and home would not be easy.

 The last I had this problem was when I was in Ghana where the time difference with Malaysia was 8 hours.
-When we start work, the colleagues in office would be finishing work so we had very little room to communicate whilst both teams are still working.
+When we start work, the colleagues in the office would be finishing work so we had very little room to communicate whilst both teams are still working.
 For calling back home, since it was cheaper to call via the internet, I had prepared that the family is available on Whatsapp, Skype, Telegram and emails.

 Cape Verde has its own currency called Cape Verdean Escudo (CVE) which is tagged at a fixed rate of 1 EURO = 110.265 CVE.
 Unfortunately, CVE is only available in Cape Verde, so we had to change MYR to EURO first and then change EURO to CVE only after we had landed in Cape Verde.